-Press the Finish button (AC3.2) or press Enter (AC3.1.5) to complete the calibration
+Press the Finish button to complete the calibration

 Check the % of interference displayed.
 If it is less than 30% then your compass interference is acceptable and you should see good Loiter, RTL and AUTO performance.
 If it is 31% ~ 60% then the interference is in the “grey zone” where it may be ok (some users are fine, some are not).
-If it is higher than 60% you should try moving your APM/PX further up and away from the sources of interference or consider purchasing an external compass (or GPS+compass module).
+If it is higher than 60% you should try moving your autopilot further up and away from the sources of interference or consider purchasing an external compass (or GPS+compass module (some of these)).

 Compass error messages¶

 Compass Health: The compass has not sent a signal for at least half a second.

 Compass Variance: In the EKF solution, compass heading disagrees with the heading estimate from other inertial sensors.
 Clicking the EKF button on the Mission Planner HUD will show the magnitude of the error.